People with a particular religious affiliation

 -

-Many religions also include a range of doctrinal differences, from the orthodox or fundamentalist (strict adherence to very specific religious rules) to a more relaxed attitude.
+Many religions also include a range of doctrinal differences, from the orthodox or fundamentalist (strict adherence to very specific religious rules) to a more relaxed or liberal approach.

 -

-This Section provides a brief overview of the beliefs and court-relevant practices of the five most common religions in NSW — in the order in which they are most commonly practised.
+This Section provides a brief overview of the beliefs and court-relevant practices of the six most common religions in NSW — in the order in which they are most commonly practised based on the 2021 Census.

 4.2.1 Christianity

 The annual dating system used in Australia has its origins in Christianity — BC (before Christ) and AD (Anno Domini, literally “in the year of the Lord”, meaning in the years since the birth of Christ).
-Almost all public holidays in Australia derive from the Christian calendar of festivals, as does the, until recent, notion of not working on Sundays.
+Almost all public holidays in Australia derive from the Christian calendar of festivals, eg Easter and Christmas, and including the prior treatment of Sundays, the Christian sabbath day, as non-working days.

 4.2.1.1 Main beliefs

-Christians believe Jesus Christ is the son of God, and God and mankind were reconciled through the death and resurrection of Jesus Christ.5
+Christians believe Jesus Christ is the son of God, and God and mankind were reconciled through the death and resurrection of Jesus Christ.6

 Many Christians believe in the ethical principles listed in the Ten Commandments, given to Moses by God on Mount Sinai: